tiangolo/uvicorn-gunicorn-fastapi-docker/README.md

 ### Check it

-You should be able to check it in your Docker container's URL, for example: http://192.168.99.100/items/5?q=somequery.
+You should be able to check it in your Docker container's URL, for example: http://192.168.99.100/items/5?q=somequery or http://127.0.0.1/items/5?q=somequery (or equivalent, using your Docker host).

 You will see something like: